 - DO NOT let anyone bring you seconds.

-- If the plate comes before you can refuse it, take a small piece of bread or a few chips out, put them on a plate in front of you and ask the server to take the rest away.
+- If the plate of goodies comes before you can refuse it, take a small piece of bread or a few chips, put them on a plate in front of you, and ask the server to take the rest away.

 - If you are eating with a group, store these goodies on the other-side of the table.